 - Diffuse Axonal Injury (DAI)

 - Traumatic Subarachnoid Hemorrhage (tSAH)

 Does A Traumatic Brain Injury Qualify For Disability?

 In the SSA Blue Book listing for TBI, the Social Security Administration considers a TBI to be brain damage caused by a skull fracture, a closed head injury or penetration by an object into the brain tissue.
 To qualify for TBI benefits under the SSA listing, your medical records but document one of the following:

-- The inability to control the movement of at least two extremities (either an arm and a leg or two arms or two legs), for at least three consecutive months after the injury.
+- The inability to control the movement of at least two extremities due to nerve damage (either an arm and a leg or two arms or two legs), for at least three consecutive months after the injury.
 This must result in extreme difficulty in the ability to balance while standing or walking, to stand up from a seated position, or to use the arms.
 (These criteria used to be referred to as “a sustained disturbance of gross and dexterous movements or gait and station.”)

 - “Marked” physical problems along with a “marked” limitation (for at least three months post-injury) in any one of the following:

 - thinking (problems understanding, remembering, or applying information)